What are the different types of B2B prospects for lead generation?

 Your search for [identified keyword] suggests an urgent need.

-We helped [similar customer] resolve this in [timeframe].
+We helped [similar client] resolve this in [timeframe].

-Available today for an express diagnosis?
-Simply reply 'OK' for a slot.”
+Available today for a quick diagnosis?
+Simply reply 'OK' to schedule an appointment.”

 (To be integrated into your CRM)

-Participate in a webinarStrategistInvite a private LinkedIn group
+Participate in a webinarStrategistInvite to a private LinkedIn

-Like of technical postsInternal championOffer a free prolonged trial
+Like technical postsInternal ChampionOffer an extended free trial

-Ignore 2 remindersBlockerBreak and try back in 3 months
+Ignore 2 remindersBlockerPause and try again in 3 months

 Thresholds :

-“This grid must be alive: adjust the scores each quarter according to your actual conversion rate.”
+“This grid needs to be dynamic: adjust the scores every quarter based on your actual conversion rate.”

 Lucie Montel , Data Scientist specializing in CRM